 The individual member is offered perpetually increasing resources to empower their training as they travel the career path toward bridging research and medicine.

-- Breakfasts with residency directors at some of the top institutions in the USA.
+- Lunch with residency directors at some of the top institutions in the United States

 - Poster session in direct conjunction with the ASCI and AAP, as well as a separate poster session in conjunction with the CSCR and MWAFMR.

-- Endless networking opportunities with world-renowned physician scientists, residency directors, NIH funding directors, residents, post-docs, not to mention hundreds of other students.
+- Numerous networking opportunities with world-renowned physician scientists, residency directors, NIH funding directors, residents, post-docs, not to mention hundreds of other students.

 - Exposure to Deans, Department Chairs, and other high-profile members of the ASCI and AAP.